nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 n/Jane Doe p/91234567` Edits the name andphone number of the 1st person to be `Jane Doe` and `91234567` respectively.
+*  `edit 1 n/Jane Doe p/91234567` Edits the name and phone number of the 1st person to be `Jane Doe` and `91234567` respectively.

 ### Locating students by name: `find`